 Yes!
-The mill still works but we don't actually produce a product.
+The mill still works but we run it empty and don't actually produce a product.
 For demonstrations we run the machinery so you can hear, see and feel some of what the mill employees experienced from 1858 until 2004.
 The mill runs on both water and electric power and we demonstrate its operation both ways on most guided tours.
 Seeing the water rush into the flume to run the turbines and hearing the clanging and hammering of the machinery are unforgettable experiences.

 Yes, but if your group is 10 or more we ask that you give us a call to let us know what you have in mind.
 We have a very small staff and due to the fragile nature of the property we'll have a few understandable limits and requests to make sure both you and the Mill have a safe event.
 Many groups come for picnics and reunions on the grounds and take a tour afterwards.
 Call 541-491-3611 for more information.
 If we're out working leave a message for us and we'll call you back.

 Yes.
-Our tour is an interactive six-station tour with some indoor and some outdoor activities and seems to be best suited for 4th graders but we've had 2nd through 5th graders have a great time here too.
+Our tour is an interactive five-station tour with some indoor and some outdoor activities and seems to be best suited for 4th graders but 2nd through 5th graders have a great time here too.
 We can customize the content to some degree so let us know what you'd like us to focus on.
 We can accommodate up to about 60 students plus chapperones per tour.
 We have a very limited staff though, so you will need to reserve a spot in advance.
 Give us a call so we can schedule a fun, exciting and memorable trip here for your students.

-Free guided tours are offered any time we're open and free guided tours are available Friday, Saturday and Suinday.
+Free self guided tours can be taken any time we're open and free guided tours are available Friday, Saturday and Suinday.
 Guided tours can last about an hour, but if you don't have that much time just let us know.
-You could also do a self guided tour if you prefer.
 We are closed on Thanksgiving, Christmas Day and New Year's Day.
 If you have a group of more than 10 please call in advance so we can have adequate staffing.